-Michael Rawdon rated Empire state: 3 stars
+Michael Rawdon rated Twenty Trillion Leagues Under The Sea: 3 stars

 Bay Area programmer guy.
 Lifelong comic book reader, also a big fan of comic strips and webcomics.
 In prose I mostly read science fiction with a smattering of fantasy, horror, mystery and the occasional nonfiction book.
 My cats help.